FlutterFlow/flutterflow-documentation/docs/resources/ui/components/intro-components.md

 Components in FlutterFlow are reusable widgets.
 You design the widget once and can use it throughout your app to save time, ensure consistency, and make it easier to maintain.

+When you add a component to a [**Page**](../pages/intro-pages.md), it becomes part of that page's **[Widget Tree](../widgets/intro-widgets.md#widget-tree)**.
+This allows the component to interact with other widgets, inherit properties, and respond to state changes as part of the page's structure.

 Components help in the following ways:

 - **Consistency:** Components provide a consistent look and behavior, reducing the likelihood of